rezaho/streamlit-wordcloud/README.md

 # Streamlit WordCloud Component

+This component will allow you to build beautiful and interactive Wordcloud visualizations in Streamlit.
-This is a Streamlit wrapper For [React Wordcloud](https://github.com/chrisrzhou/react-wordcloud) with some minor modifications.
+This project is a wrapper on [React Wordcloud](https://github.com/chrisrzhou/react-wordcloud) with some minor modifications.

 ## Overview